talyan3/3902_Mario_Game/README.md

  ### Sprint 4 - Focus on Finishing Level 1

 Sprint 4 was the big assignment, when our game should look similar to the Super Mario Bros Level 1.
 We had backlogged a lot throughout the year, and ended up having to backlog a lot of details.
 We did not have correct collision for enemies or powerups, as well as not having the pipe logic coded for the game.
 Our merging issues persisted in this sprint as well, with us having multiple aspects of the game finished in different branches.
 Our game was functional for the most part, our team just had issues getting all of the small details done.
 Throughout all of our sprints, our **Game1.cs** class had gotten bloated and a lot of the code had been left in Game1 that should have been abstracted.
 Our focus for the next sprint was to make our Game1 at least marginally smaller.
+One of our team members, Jack, took on a majority of the merging which we all really appreciate.
+He worked really hard to merge code together and doing a lot of the work on GitHub when we were confused.

 ## Level 2 - *Christmas Chaos Level*